-In terms of business development, according to the characteristics of different territory of the world, we will continue to carry out the local business strategy, with the advantages of "fast, professional and integrated" technical services, develop Ablerex's own brand with local characteristics, and provide products and services that are deeper in the market demand.
-In the foundry business, we use the advantages of technological autonomy to provide differentiated ODM services to meet the different needs of customers.
-In terms of R&D technology, it will further enhance the power capacity of products, develop in the direction of large-scale, industrialization and modularization, and provide more diversified and broader product portfolio solutions.
-In terms of production and manufacturing, we will continue the industrialization plan, further introduce automated production equipment, reduce manpower dependence and improve manufacturing efficiency and energy utilization, and move towards green factories.
+In terms of business development, we will extend the technical service experience and advantages of the group's parent company "fast, professional and integrated", continue to localize the business strategy and allow each marketing base to develop a local-specific brand image of Ablerex and provide more in-depth market demand. products and services.
+In the OEM business, we use the advantages of technological independence to provide highly customized ODM services to meet customer needs.
+In terms of research and development technology, we will use our accumulated research and development energy to continuously improve product power capacity, develop in the direction of large-scale, industrialization and modularization and provide more diverse and broader product portfolio solutions.
+In terms of production and manufacturing, continue the industrialization plan, gradually introduce automated production equipment, reduce manpower dependence and improve manufacturing efficiency and energy utilization and move towards a green factory.